kanbanyte/sepa/assessments/plan.md

 The following capabilities, including those that may emerge in later stages of the project, are considered to be out of scope:
 * detection of transparent objects.
-* detection or pick up of fallen or mal-oriented objects (such objects are considered to be absent).
+* detection or manipulation of fallen or mal-oriented objects (such objects are considered to be absent).
-* detection or pick up of objects that differ from originally established shapes.
+* detection or manipulation of objects that differ from originally established shapes.

 <div class="page"/><!-- page break -->